faclc4/HTAPBench/README.md

 ```

 # Publications
-If you are using this framework for your papers or for your work, please cite the paper:
+If you are using this benchmark for your papers or for your work, please cite the paper:

 HTAPBench: Hybrid Transactional and Analytical Processing Benchmark
 Fábio Coelho, João Paulo, Ricardo Vilaça, José Pereira, Rui Oliveira